 - Home Affordability Calculator

 - CLICK HERE FOR MORE HOME BUILDING TIPS

 Cost to Build a House by State

-Summary: The cost to build a new house will vary from state to state mainly due to the cost of home building contractors, local building permits, and land development costs.
+Summary: The cost to build a new house will vary from state to state mainly due to the cost of local home building contractors and subcontractors, local building permits, local impact fees, and land development costs.
 The cost of land is excluded when calculating the cost to build a house.

 The cost to build a new home in the states listed below can be recalculated yourself by using this construction estimating software.